 SHC works closely with local colleges to tailor programmes to individual needs.
 Some people attend college on a part-time basis, while others attend resource centres.

 We also work closely with the Profound Education Team from the Children's Trust who provide an outreach programme for young people who are 18 plus.

 SHC also offers residential support for people with learning disabilities within 'ordinary houses, within ordinary streets' in the community.
 Everyone is encouraged to engage in activities that are meaningful, that they enjoy and that fit in with their lives.
 It is also important that individuals are supported to sample activities and experiences - eg: shopping for their own food, mowing the grass, work experience etc.

 If the individual is unable to use words, there needs to be clear ways for decisions to be made and articulated.

-Sussex Health Care believes very much in ensuring that alternative methods of communication are sought via assisted technology, switches, specialist computer systems - touch screens etc. Service users are encouraged to continue with communication aids and try new ones.
+SHC believes in ensuring that alternative methods of communication are sought via assisted technology, switches, specialist computer systems - touch screens etc. People are encouraged to continue with communication aids and try new ones.

-Staff are trained alongside service users to use effective communication systems.
-Sussex Health Care also employs their own speech and language therapist to assist with communication issues.
+Staff are trained alongside the people we support to use effective communication systems.
+SHC also has access to trusted external speech and language therapists to assist with communication issues.

 Homes offering Profound and Multiple Learning Disabilities (PMLD) Support